 I was struck by how the outside language used (by the children) is so different from inside.

 I was surprised that children used complex text.

 Feedback from Cambridgeshire County Council Forest School Conference, 2015

-CCI have an ongoing relationship with Spinney Wild Woods.
-Read more about our Professional development work with educators in these woods here.
+Spinney Wild Woods have hosted a series of workshops - read more about our Professional development work with educators in these woods here.

 In 2013/14 we facilitated a series of ‘wild exchanges’ for educators linked to three particular outdoor spaces in the county supported by Cambridgeshire Early Years Service.These have all been sites where we were commissioned to work with a nearby early years setting to establish or develop their outdoor projects (Bramblefields, Lattersey and Hinchingbrooke).
 We supported the ongoing work of the educators in their own settings and also met together as a group of educators and practitioners linked to these projects and spaces once a term, without children, to share experiences, develop practice, and continue exploring ways to meet the wild and connect the classroom.